 I was reminded of his technique when I kept running wide in the dirt and couldn’t quite get the front tyre turned into the apex on MX tracks.

-The MX coach suggested I over-empahsize the counter-steering by lifting my outside elbow.
-That tweaked my memories of Steve McQueen in On Any Sunday as well The Great Escape.
+The MX coach suggested I over-empahsise the counter-steering by lifting my outside elbow.
+That tweaked my memories of Steve McQueen in On Any Sunday as well riding a Triumph TR6 in The Great Escape.
 I tried it and it worked!
 Simple as that.

 I’ve also used this technique on the tar when going into corners a little hot, or if I feel nervous about turning on a slippery surface such as a dirt road or in the rain.